Hill: Historical significance

 Many settlements were originally built on hills, either to avoid floods (particularly if they were near a large body of water), for defense (since they offer a good view of the surrounding land and require would-be attackers to fight uphill), or to avoid densely forested areas.
 For example, Ancient Rome was built on seven hills, helping to protect it from invaders.

 Some settlements, particularly in the Middle East, are located on artificial hills consisting of debris (particularly mudbricks) that has accumulated over many generations.
 Such a location is known as a "tell".

 In Northern Europe, many ancient monuments are sited in heaps.
 Some of these are defensive structures (such as the hillforts of the Iron Age), but others appear to have hardly any significance.
 In Britain, many churches at the tops of hills are thought to have been built on the sites of earlier pagan holy places.
 The Washington National Cathedral in Washington, D.C. has followed this tradition and was built on the highest hill in that city.

+Some cities' hills are culturally significant in their foundation, defense, and history.
+In addition to Rome, hills have played a prominent role in the history of San Francisco, with its hills being central to the city's fog and civil engineering projects today famous as tourist attractions such as the cable cars and Lombard Street.